biggestsonicfan/i960-CTOOLS-with-NINDY/README.md

 In order to run CTOOLS, you must either be on actual i386 hardware, or better yet a virtual machine, with NetBSD.
 It can be installed from the ISO located here: http://wiki.netbsd.org/ports/i386/

 Once a machine is up and running, install git-base and mozilla-rootcerts in order to clone this repo.
 After the repo is cloned, install compat12 to be able to run the binaries.
 After using chmod +x the executables in the "bin" directory and "cc1.960" and "cpp.960 in the "lib" directory you should be good to run CTOOLS!
 You may want to enable sshd and connect via SSH to the machine for ease of access.

+## Included Source Code
+The source code to CTOOLS 5.0 for i386 NetBSD has been included in this repository.
+It has been modified from it's original state to remove the duplicate "common" folders and "sun4" folders, as these files are (seemingly) unnecessary for compiling.
+To view source code in it's original form, I suggest you visit the original CMU link here: https://www.cs.cmu.edu/afs/cs/project/cmcl/link.vcnectar/gnu960/src/ And should that link ever die, you should visit user DrItanium's i960 project for a mirror: https://github.com/DrItanium/i960/tree/master/src/gnu960/src The reason for the modification of the source code is to keep the repository as small as possible for i386 machines to clone the repository without too much unnecessary bloat.

+# CTOOLS 6.0 for Windows 95
+These tools were graciously provided by Professor Douglas Lynn of the Oregon Institue of Technology.
+Professor Lynn teaches Advanced Computer Architecture, Assembly Language, and Embedded System Architecture, including a course specifically designed around Intel's i960.
+These CTOOLS have been distributed in the name of preservation in hopes to keep the idea of knowledge alive with thanks to Professor Lynn.

 # NINDY 3.01
 ## Building from source: